Active Directory Installation with DNS and DHCP Configuration - Part 3

 22. Click on next

-24. Select to all DNS servers in this domain and click next to continue
+24. On the next screen, set “To all DNS servers in this domain” and click “Next” to continue

 25. Select reverse lookup zone and click next